-Joe Mefford, Statewide Broadband Director, Connect Kentucky, participated at the 2nd Digital Inclusion Roundtable at the Digital Cities Convention in Philadelphia (Dec.
-5-6, 2006).
-He spoke with W2i during the event about mapping service provision in underserved communities to spur innovative solutions to provide broadband access to all Kentucky residents.
+Joe Mefford, statewide broadband director, ConnectKentucky, recently participated in the 2nd Digital Inclusion Roundtable at W2i's Digital Cities Convention in Philadelphia.
+During the event, he spoke with W2i about mapping service provision in underserved communities as a means to spur innovative solutions to provide broadband access to all Kentucky residents.